Cursive: Development in the 18th and 19th centuries

 In the American colonies, on the eve of their independence from the Kingdom of Great Britain, it is notable that Thomas Jefferson joined most, but not all the letters when drafting the United States Declaration of Independence.
 However, a few days later, Timothy Matlack professionally re-wrote the presentation copy of the Declaration in a fully joined, cursive hand.
 Eighty-seven years later, in the middle of the 19th century, Abraham Lincoln drafted the Gettysburg Address in a cursive hand that would not look out of place today.

 Not all such cursive, then or now, joined all of the letters within a word.

 In both the British Empire and the United States in the 18th and 19th centuries, before the typewriter, professionals used cursive for their correspondence.
-This was called a "fair hand", meaning it looked good, and firms trained their clerks to write in exactly the same script.
+This was called a "fair hand", meaning it looked good, and firms trained all their clerks to write in exactly the same script.

-In the early days of the post office, letters were written in cursive – and to fit more text on a single sheet, the text was continued in lines crossing at 90 degrees from the original text.
-Block letters were not suitable for this.

 Although women's handwriting had noticeably different particulars from men's, the general forms were not prone to rapid change.
 In the mid-19th century, most children were taught the contemporary cursive; in the United States, this usually occurred in second or third grade (around ages seven to nine).
 Few simplifications appeared as the middle of the 20th century approached.

 After the 1960s, a movement originally begun by Paul Standard in the 1930s to replace looped cursive with cursive italic penmanship resurfaced.
-It was motivated by the claim that cursive instruction was more difficult than it needed to be: that conventional (looped) cursive was unnecessary, and it was easier to write in cursive italic.
+It was motivated by the claim that cursive instruction was more difficult than it needed to be; that conventional (looped) cursive was unnecessary, and it was easier to write in cursive italic.
 Because of this, various new forms of cursive italic appeared, including Getty-Dubay Italic, and Barchowsky Fluent Handwriting.
-In the 21st century, some of the surviving cursive writing styles are Spencerian, Palmer Method, D'Nealian, and Zaner-Bloser script.
+In the 21st century, some of the surviving cursive writing styles are Spencerian, Palmer Method, Zaner-Bloser, and D'Nealian script.